g-leech/argmin-gravitas/_posts/2021-07-10-music-against-internet.markdown

 Your little girl didn't do too bad<br>
 Mama, I love you, give a hug and kiss to dad"

+(Although I'm not actually sure that cruelty was the base level intention, rather than cruelty-baiting. _If in fact_ he was pretending to join in with our contempt - to get us to lower our guard and so feel ashamed when those dead parents make us remember that this is a [fictional? no matter] person and that taste-as-in-cynicism is a small thing - then this is greatness.
+But I fear not.)

 What torments Burnham?
 Lockdown, clearly.
 Modern political guilt, but only somewhat.
 Something organic under it all.